 5. Bake some cookies together and take them to your neighbours

 Just because you don’t have kids doesn’t mean you can’t have fun or do the Christmas baking!
 Bake some cookies together and then hand them out to your neighbours.
-It’s a great way to get to know them, and seriously, who says no to cookies?
+Lots of people are alone and sad this year, and besides, who says no to cookies?

 6. Write a letter to each other